I Have a Dream (sculpture)

 Sculpture in Denver, Colorado, U.S.

-A statue of Martin Luther King Jr. by Ed Dwight is installed in Denver's City Park, in the U.S. state of Colorado.
+I Have a Dream is a statue of Martin Luther King Jr. and others by Ed Dwight, installed in Denver's City Park, in the U.S. state of Colorado.
 The memorial was installed in 2002, replacing another statue of King that was relocated to Pueblo.
 The Denver statue also features depictions of Frederick Douglass, Mahatma Gandhi, Rosa Parks, and Sojourner Truth.